-If a tie still exists after this process has been exhausted, it shall be broken in favour of the higher placed boat of the final Round/event counting for the Championship..
+If a tie still exists after this process has been exhausted, it shall be broken in favour of the higher placed boat of the final Round/event counting for the Championship.

-502.03.07.21 - Price giving ceremony
+502.03.07.21 - Podium ceremony

-The prize-giving ceremony is mandatory for each driver of the three first classified boats in each category.
+Attendance at the prize-giving / podium ceremony is mandatory for each driver/co-driver of the first three classified boats in each category.